HealthyFryOption/SumoRobot/README.md

 ## Runtime
 Based on the previous battle mode we have set up.
 It will then either run StrategyOne, StrategyTwo, StrategyThree, or StrategyFour.

-If during runtime it's given the command to power off, it will not run the selected strategy and remain stationary.
+If during runtime it's given the command to power off, it will not run the selected strategy and remain stationary indefinitely.